Tooth Fillings - White Fillings

 - Can be used in conjunction with composite to form a strong tooth-coloured filling.

 White fillings are not always appropriate for teeth with large cavities.
 An alternative would be to place porcelain restorations such as inlays or crowns.
 The life expectancy of a white filling can depend greatly on where it is in your mouth and how heavily your teeth come together when you bite.
-Here at Greenhithe Dentalcare, our team of dental professionals, Dr Scott and Dr Talha can advise you on the life expectancy of your fillings.
+Here at Greenhithe Dentalcare, our dental professional, Dr Talha can advise you on the life expectancy of your fillings.

 To find out more about white fillings or to book an appointment, contact our friendly receptionists (09) 413 5109 today.